If you’re enjoying this content, considering joining my Patreon to support future work.

-- If you decide to climb Little Bear via the West Ridge and Southwest Face route (aka The Standard Route), you’ll encounter the Hourglass Couloir.
+- If you decide to climb Little Bear via the Standard Route, you’ll encounter the Hourglass Couloir.
 There are a lot of objective hazards not found on most other 14er routes, including plenty of rockfall and wet/icy conditions (even in summer).

 - Rockfall, particularly coming from those above you that are inadvertently kicking projectiles down may very well be your main objective danger.